-Program Overview The TEFRA demonstration was
+Program Overview

-Inclemented January 1, 2003.
-The State's goal was at that time and still is, to provide medical services to children age 18 and under with substantial disabilities who meet the medical necessity requirement for institutional placement, but whose medical services must be available to provide care to the child in the home, and it must be appropriate to provide such care outside an institution The child must be disabled according to the SSI definition of disability.
-If disability has not been established by SSA, It must be determined by the It must be determined by the State's Medical Review Team.
+The TEFRA demonstration was implemented January 1, 2003.
+The State's goal was at that time and still is, to provide medical services to children age 18 and under with substantial disabilities who meet the medical necessity requirement for institutional placement, but whose medical services must be available to provide care to the child in the home, and it must be appropriate to provide such care outside an institution.
+The child must be disabled according to the SSI definition of disability.
+If disability has not been established by SSA, it must be determined by the State's Medical Review Team.
 At the time of TEFRA demonstration waiver's initial implementation, the State's objective was to replace the Medicaid state plan optional TEFRA aid category with a TEFRA-like demonstration.
-The State, with it budgetary University examted to continue bo limitations, wanted to continue to provide services to this special group of children.
-Using the flexi-bility available within a demonstration waiver Arkansas developed and implemented a sliding scale premium fee structure based on the family's income, effectively passing a portion of the cost to the eligible child's family.
-The State's objective today is to continue to provide medical services to provide medical services to disabled children eligible for Medicaid under section 134 of the Tax Equity and Fiscal Responsibility Act (TEFRA) through the TEFRA like 1115 through the FERA like FFTS demonstration waiver Services provided under the State's TEFRA-like demonstration waiver are delivered through the State's existing network of Medicaid providers Families of demonstration waiver beneficiar es select a primary care physician for their child(ren) enrolled in the TEFRA-like demonstration waiver program.
-Children enrolled in the TEFRA-like demonstration receive the full range of State Medicald benefits and services.
-The TEFRA-like demonstration waiver allows the State to require a sliding scale premium fee structure based upon the income of the custodial parent(s).
+The State, with it budgetary limitations, wanted to continue to provide services to this special group of children.
+Using the flexibility available within a demonstration waiver, Arkansas developed and implemented a sliding scale premium fee structure based on the family's income, effectively passing a portion of the cost to the eligible child's family.
+The State's objective today is to continue to provide medical services to disabled children eligible for Medicaid under section 134 of the Tax Equity and Fiscal Responsibility Act (TEFRA) through the TEFRA-like 1115 demonstration waiver.

+Services provided under the State's TEFRA-like demonstration waiver are delivered through the State's existing network of Medicaid providers.
+Families of demonstration waiver beneficiaries select a primary care physician for their child(ren) enrolled in the TEFRA-like demonstration waiver program.
+Children enrolled in the TEFRA-like demonstration receive the full range of State Medicaid benefits and services.

+The TEFRA-like demonstration waiver allows the State to require a sliding-scale premium fee structure based upon the income of the custodial parent(s).
 Those custodial parents with incomes above 150% of the federal poverty level and in excess of \$25,000 annually are subject to a sliding scale monthly premium.
-A family's total annual out-of-pocket cost sharing cannot exceed 5% of the family's gross in come.
+A family's total annual out-of-pocket cost sharing cannot exceed 5% of the family's gross income.
 There are no co-payments charged for services to TEFRA children.
-Program Authorities